mkarla/epitope_mapping/README.md

 ### Plotting of epitopes
 1. Run `code/capyflex_epiplot.py -h` to see options for the plotting script.
 2. From the main directory of your project run `code/capyflex_epiplot.py -p <positive-control> -n <negative-comntrol>` with the same control names as in your `.fcs` files.
-If you are reproducing the analysis for the problished project they will be `-p RBD -n FMO`.
+If you are reproducing the analysis for the published project they will be `-p RBD -n FMO`.

 ### Finding the results
 - Detailed flow cytometry plots for each sample in `results/fc_plots/`.